Headwaters PF Chapter 563 - Youth Page

-We had another great youth hunt in late September of 2018.
-Thank you to Kirk Miller, Greg Wirth, Pat Howe, Morris Haney, Matt and Luke Murphy for hosting the kids.
+We had another great youth hunt in late September of 2022 Thank you to Kirk Miller, Greg Wirth, Bob Heiser, Jean Frank and their dogs for hosting the kids.
 Plenty of birds were seen, a couple roosters harvested and several got away.
 I guess that's why they call it "Pheasants Forever"!
-A special thanks to our Youth Leadership member Luke Murphy, as well as Greg Wirth for coordinating their efforts to put the event on.
+A special thanks to our Youth Coordinator Greg Wirth for his efforts to put the event on.

 Our Youth Hunt took place on Saturday September 23rd at the Canyon Ferry Wildlife Management Area.
 We had seven eager young men who put in the miles on the ground which resulted in everyone having shooting opportunities and a number of wild roosters being harvested.
 Thanks again to Luke Murphy and Greg Wirth for organizing the event and for MT Fish Wildlife and Parks for hosting the event.
 Matt and Shelley Murphy, Pat Howe and Kirk Miller also brought their bird dogs and helped mentor the young hunters.
 Photo credits to Pat Howe, Shelley Murphy and Kirk Miller

 National Youth Leadership Council Appointment From Your Chapter